ChrisWU012/Note-Taking-Application-JSON-file/README.md

-# Note Taking Application with Database
+# Note Taking Application with JSON-file Storage

 This application allows you to add notes.
 <br/>